-With Brian and Dave following close behind, I picked out a patch of sand near to the cliff, then set about going for a swim.
+With my friends following close behind, I picked out a patch of sand near to the cliff, then set about going for a swim.

 Out into the ocean, the sand was soft with not a rock in sight.
 The water was so clear I could see my chipped toenail polish in neck-deep water, and the temperature was the perfect bathwater-temperature warm.
 In the patches where the water wasn’t quite as clear, talcum powder sand swirled around me, forming a cocoon against my body.

 Back on the beach, I nervously sunbathed amongst roaming iguanas, every now and then squinting skywards to catch a glimpse of the Mayan ruins towering above us.

 “This is the best beach I’ve ever been on,” I declared.